kineticstoolkit/kineticstoolkit_doc/html/_sources/timeseries_time_management.md

 instrument2.plot("data2", "g.-")
 ```

-:::{note}
+:::{tip}

 We already learned the [ktk.TimeSeries.merge](api/ktk.TimeSeries.merge.rst) method to combine two TimeSeries.
-If both TimeSeries have different sampling rates as in t he previous example, then [ktk.TimeSeries.merge](api/ktk.TimeSeries.merge.rst) will fail.
+If both TimeSeries have different sampling rates as in the previous example, then [ktk.TimeSeries.merge](api/ktk.TimeSeries.merge.rst) will fail.
 We need to resample the TimeSeries before merging them, as we did above.

 ```
 ts1 = ts1.resample(ts2.time, kind="...")